Poems

 of their delicate, complex blooms.

-And I remember the hawk
+I remember the hawk

 in hawkweed, and that it’s also